Super Not-Drowning Skills

 - Unequipping the breather has no effect on the character, however, aside from you losing any armor or stats it would give you.

 - World of Warcraft is semi-justified.
-Most player-races have an Oxygen Meter but the Forsaken, being Dead to Begin With, they have no need to breathe and can stay underwater much longer than the others.
+Most player-races have an Oxygen Meter but the Forsaken, being Dead to Begin With, they have no need to breathe and can stay underwater much longer than the others (since Mists of Pandaria, indefinitely).
 When they run out of air they quickly die from drowning damage.
 Some classes also have spells to let them breathe underwater, plus there's an alchemist potion and engineering helm.
 Pets, however, have no oxygen meter and can breathe underwater without the aid of magic.
-This might be Handwaved in the case of Warlocks' demonic minions, but the most likely explanation for Hunters' pets is that most of the animals in question can hold their breath at least as long as a humanoid or much longer.
+This might be Handwaved in the case of Warlocks' demonic minions, and makes sense with the water elementals used by frost mages (since they're, well, water), but the most likely explanation for Hunters' pets is that most of the animals in question can hold their breath at least as long as a humanoid or much longer.
 Though this doesn't explain Hunters who use artificial means.

 - Non-player enemies, of course, are not affected by this, but some will not even chase players who escape into water.